-Offered in partnership with the Annapolis Maritime Museum, our Little Skipjacks program caters to Pre-K and Preschool aged children and provides an hour-long, hands-on lesson about the animals that live among an oyster reef.
+Offered in partnership with the Annapolis Maritime Museum, the Little Skipjacks program caters to Pre-K and Preschool aged children and provides an hour-long, hands-on lesson about the animals that live among an oyster reef.

 Lesson activities include oyster-related story time, using senses to explore an oyster shell, interacting with small, living critters that live on an oyster reef, and more!

 The goal the Chesapeake Champions program, offered by the Annapolis Maritime Museum is to foster a sense of personal ownership of local environmental issues as well as a feeling of empowerment in resolving these issues.
 By instilling a sense of place and a connection to that place, this program focuses on encouraging community ownership and environmental stewardship in each student who completes our program.

 2nd grade students will learn their connection to the Chesapeake Bay by examining the Bay through the lens of science, social studies, and art through this year-long program.

 This program has 4 components - 2 of which are held in the classroom and 2 at the AMM campus.
 The students will create, implement and share a project and perform experiments.
 At the end of this yearlong program, students will understand: What the Chesapeake Bay is and where it’s located, How people use the Chesapeake Bay, Which animals use the Chesapeake Bay as a habitat, How to conduct a long-term experiment, How people’s actions in the watershed affect the Chesapeake Bay , What students can do to help the Chesapeake Bay, How the shoreline plants influence erosion

 One of our goals is to help youth in our community interact with and enjoy Maryland’s waterways.